kwo/rakewire/README.md

 	cd tools
 	git submodule add https://github.com/mjibson/esc

-additionally, vendetta does not install dependencies of test file files by default so they must be installed manually as well
+additionally, vendetta does not install dependencies of test files by default so they must be installed manually as well

  	cd vendor/github.com
 	mkdir antonholmquist